Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 • 1994: The Division Bell closes the main studio era.

-• 2014: The Endless River released as a final studio statement.
+• 2014: The Endless River released as a final studio statement, rooted in memory and atmosphere.

 Core Lineup and Roles